-A first semester/term student must have a 2.0 cumulative grade point average and an "Independent or Supervised" grade in clinical nursing to qualify for promotion to Semester III.
+A first semester/term student must have a 2.0 cumulative grade point average and a satisfactory grade in clinical nursing to qualify for promotion to 200 level nursing courses.

-BSC 201 must be successfully completed to enter NSG 120.
-BSC 202 must be taken prior to or concurrent with NSG 120 and both must be successfully completed to be promoted to Semester III.
+BSC 201 must be successfully completed to enter NSG 123.
+BSC 202 must be taken prior to or concurrent with NSG 123 and both must be successfully completed to be promoted to 200 level nursing courses.